PEER GYNT 2022

 Where: Osberg Great Hall at the National Nordic Museum

 Are you a man or a troll?
 What does it mean to be a human being?
 Henrik Ibsen and Edvard Grieg explored these questions in Peer Gynt.
-The Northwest Edvard Grieg Society and the Thalia Sympohny join forces to bring you Grieg’s incidental music to Ibsen’s immortal play, reviving the larger-than-life characters and epic story of adventure and misadventure in the realms of the mystical and earthly.
-The concert will feature Norwegian music specialist Laura Loge performing Solveig’s beloved songs, the Leif Erikson Lodge Leikarringen Folk Dance Troupe in traditional wedding processional dances, a dancer in dance interpretations of Peer’s love interests, Ingrid, the Woman in Green, and Antira, a chamber chorus to bring us back to piety through their dulcet hymn tones, and a narrator to guide us along the way.
-The songs will be performed in the original Norwegian, with narration in English.
-The concert is free and open to all.
+The Northwest Edvard Grieg Society and the Thalia Symphony join forces to bring you Grieg’s incidental music to Ibsen’s immortal play, reviving the larger-than-life characters and epic story of adventure and misadventure in the realms of the mystical and earthly.
+The concert will feature Norwegian music specialist Laura Loge performing Solveig’s beloved songs, the Kathi Ploeger and Don Meyers in traditional wedding processional dances, dancer and coreographer Erik Crall in dance interpretations of Peer’s love interests, Ingrid, the Woman in Green, and Antira, and a chamber chorus to bring us back to piety through their dulcet hymn tones.
+The songs will be performed in the original Norwegian.
+Covid-19 restrictions will be followed for all performers and audience members.

 The Thalia Symphony Orchestra, Joseph White, Artistic Director & Conductor